-Contrary to other Treaty Bodies, the Committee on Enforced Disappearances does not have a system of periodic reports.
-However, it can request States parties to provide additional information on the implementation of its recommendations and of the Convention (article 29-4 of the Convention) whenever it considers it necessary.
+Unlike other Treaty Bodies, the Committee on Enforced Disappearances does not have a system of periodic reports.
+However, in order to support States parties in preventing and eradicating enforced disappearances and their impunity, the Committee has the responsibility to follow up on the implementation of its recommendations and of the Convention, as well as on the evolution of their respective situation as relates to enforced disappearances (article 29 (3) and (4) of the Convention).